AntonFriberg/AntonFriberg/README.md

 - 🔭 I’m currently working on our next-gen Data Platform using [ClickHouse], [Dagster], and [Superset] on [Kubernetes].
 - 💼 I'm currently employeed by [Axis Communications] in Lund.
-- 📚 I’m currently reading [Designing Data-Intensive Applications by Martin Kleppman].
+- 📚 I’m currently reading [Designing Data-Intensive Applications by Martin Kleppman] & [Driving Data Quality with Data Contracts].
 - 💬 Ask me about [ClickHouse], [Dagster], [Python], [Kubernetes], [Linux].
 - 📫 How to reach me: [LinkedIn].